rakhimov/scram/README.rst

 **SCRAM** is a **C**\ommand-line **R**\isk **A**\nalysis **M**\ulti-tool.

 This project aims to build a command line tool for probabilistic risk analysis.
-SCRAM is capable of performing static fault tree analysis, analysis with common cause failure models, probability calculations with importance analysis, and uncertainty analysis with Monte Carlo simulations.
+SCRAM is capable of performing event tree analysis, static fault tree analysis, analysis with common cause failure models, probability calculations with importance analysis, and uncertainty analysis with Monte Carlo simulations.